 Companies must inspect the foundation of the dam.
-The foundation will be simulated by a large (up to 1.5 meters by 1.25 meter) corrugated plastic sheet.
-A grid drawn on the corrugated sheet will divide the area into twelve 30 cm x 30 cm squares.
-The grid lines will be black in color.
-The twelve squares will form a 120 cm across, 90 cm high rectangle.
-The corrugated plastic sheet will be suspended vertically in the water column at a distance of 1.25 to 1.5 meters from the pool wall.
+The foundation of the dam will be simulated by a large (up to 1.25 meter by 1.25 meter) corrugated plastic sheet.
+A grid drawn on the corrugated sheet will divide the area into 16 sections.
+The corrugated plastic sheet will be suspended in the water column at a distance of 1.25 meters +/- 0.25 meters from the pool wall.
 The marked side of the corrugated plastic sheet will face the nearby pool wall.

-A red line, 1.8 to 1.9 cm in width, will transect all twelve squares.
-The red line will travel on top of, not under, the black lines of the grid.
+A red line will transect all sixteen squares.
 A red square on one end of the red line and a red circle on the other end of the red line will mark the starting and ending points.
 The station judge will inform the company which shape is the starting point and which is the ending point.
-Companies must maneuver their vehicle between the plastic sheet and the pool wall and follow the red transect line to inspect the foundation of the dam.
+Companies must maneuver their vehicle between the plastic sheet and the pool wall, and follow the red transect line to conduct a visual inspection of the foundation of the dam.
 Companies will either move from the red square to the red circle, or from the red circle to the red square.
+Companies that successfully follow the red transect line and inspect the foundation of the dam will receive 5 points.
+Successfully inspecting the dam is defined as following the red transect line from the starting point to the ending point and displaying the complete area of each of the sixteen squares on a video screen.